techtraits/techtraits-blog/_posts/2014-07-07-Writing-your-first-Hadoop-Job.markdown

 # Mapping and Reducing

-Once we have our project setup lets write some code.
+Now that we have our project setup lets write some code.
 The goal of our project is to create a simple MapReduce program can be written to determine how many times different words appear in a set of files.
 For example: if we had the files:

 	foo.txt: This is the foo file
 	bar.txt: This is the bar file